MrTrala/ArchlightScripts/README.md

 # ArchlightScripts
-Here are the update Scripts for the Tibia OTServer ArchlightOnline.
+Here are the updated Scripts for the Tibia OTServer ArchlightOnline.

+All my scripts are for Xenobot Only.